sdetwiler/nightgarden/README.md

 Xcode Build Notes
 ===

+openFrameworks
+---
+The project expects a directory `of_latest_osx_release/` to exist at the same level as the `nightgarden/` directory.
+This can be symlinked to the version of openFrameworks to use.
+Currently building with version 0.9.3.

+Flex and Bison Support
+---

 Flex and Bison Support in Xcode requires that the project.pbxproj is edited to include

 `YACC_GENERATED_FILE_STEM = InputFileStem;`